puppetlabs/puppetlabs-facts/README.md

 ## Description

-This module provides a collection of facts tasks and plans all of which retrieve facts from the specified nodes but each of them processes the retrieved facts differently.
+This module provides a collection of facts tasks and plans all of which retrieve facts from the specified targets but each of them processes the retrieved facts differently.
 The provided plans are:
-* `facts` - retrieves the facts and then stores them in the inventory, returns a result set wrapping result objects for each specified node which in turn wrap the retrieved facts
+* `facts` - retrieves the facts and then stores them in the inventory, returns a result set wrapping result objects for each specified target which in turn wrap the retrieved facts
-* `facts::info` - retrieves the facts and returns information about each node's OS compiled from the `os` fact value retrieved from that node
+* `facts::info` - retrieves the facts and returns information about each target's OS compiled from the `os` fact value retrieved from that target

 The provided tasks:
-* `facts` - retrieves the facts and without further processing returns a result set wrapping result objects for each specified node which in turn wrap the retrieved facts (this task is used by the above plans).
+* `facts` - retrieves the facts and without further processing returns a result set wrapping result objects for each specified target which in turn wrap the retrieved facts (this task is used by the above plans).
 This task relies on cross-platform task support; if unavailable, the individual implementations can be used instead.
 * `facts::bash` - bash implementation of fact gathering, used by the `facts` task.
 * `facts::powershell` - powershell implementation of fact gathering, used by the `facts` task.
 * `facts::ruby` - ruby implementation of fact gathering, used by the `facts` task.